InKnowWorks/RDF-Graph-and-Hypergraph/README.md

 Topics Explored and Explained:
 - RDF Triple and Graph Theory and Practice
-- RDF Triple and HyperGrpah Thoery and Practice
+- RDF Triple and HyperGrpah Theory and Practice
-- RDF Triple and Property Graph Thoery and Practice
+- RDF Triple and Property Graph Theory and Practice

 GraphEngine Deep Drives:
 - GraphEngine programming models
 - GraphEngine and the Azure Service Fabric
+- Graph Discovery and Exploration
+- GraphEngine Language Integrated Knowledge Query (LIKQ)

 much more..